cebe/php-openapi/README.md

 ### Validation

 The library provides simple validation operations, that check basic OpenAPI spec requirements.
+This is the same as "structural errors found while reading the API description file" from the CLI tool.
+This validation does not include checking against the OpenAPI v3.0 JSON schema.

 ```
 // return `true` in case no errors have been found, `false` in case of errors.